alexrmelnick/HP-16C-Compiler-and-VoyagerC/README.md

 This project designed to work with the [JRPN HP-16C Simulator](https://jrpn.jovial.com/) developed by William Foote and the [HP16C Emulator](http://www.hp16c.org/) developed by Jamie O'Connell.

 Thank you Paul Flo Williams for your [Dotrice Font Family](https://www.1001fonts.com/dotrice-font.html), which I used for the PDF output.
+I have gone through many font choices for this project, and this is the best one I have found that is open-source, mono-spaced, and in the dot matrix style of the 1980s.

 ### License